-Extent of tailings flow: tailings flow up to 4 kilometres from the TSF

-Environmental impact: no areas of significant environmental habitat impacted and no endangered

-TSFs 1, 2 and 3 were constructed as separate above-ground facilities sharing common embankments.
-The starter embankments of each TSF consist of a core of imported or natural sand, clay or rock, with existing sand dunes incorporated into the starter embankments where they align with the embankments.
-The external embankments of each TSF are lined internally with a layer of clay rich soil and externally with a layer of rock armour.
+- Extent of tailings flow: tailings flow up to 4 kilometres from the TSF - Environmental impact: no areas of significant environmental habitat impacted and no endangered or species of concern impacted - Infrastructure impacted: no public/shared infrastructure impacted each TSF are lined internally with a layer of clay rich soil and externally with a layer of rock armour.
 The initial TSF1 design had a downstream embankment slope of 1 metre vertical for every 2.5 metres horizontal (1V:2.5H) and was constructed approximately 7 metres high with a crest width of 6.5 metres.
 During the mid-1990s, the overall downstream slope of the embankment was modified to 1V:2.75H.